 Studies have shown that videos will hold 37% of their views until the end.
 Whereas shorter videos that are under 90 seconds can keep the attention of up to 53% of their viewers.
 As with image ads, a well-designed video can capture the attention of the viewer and, unlike a static image, it is far easier to hold the attention using video.

 High engagement levels

 People like watching video adverts more than looking at static images, with 43% stating they want to see more videos from companies in the future.
 And the increase of video adverts has resulted in more people taking action and buying the products they’ve seen.
-In a study by Google, they found out that conversions from YouTube video ads went up by 150% in 2018.
+In a study by Google, they found out that conversions from YouTube video ads went up by 150%.